Click the button below to download a PDF copy of the factsheet.

 Add-on insurance may be a stand-alone policy paid upfront, paid monthly or financed into a line of credit.

-Some of the add-on insurance complaints lodged with AFCA relate to sale events that happened more than 6 years earlier than the time of lodgement with AFCA.
+Some add-on insurance complaints lodged with AFCA relate to sale events that happened more than 6 years before the complaint was submitted to AFCA.
 Under our Rules, AFCA will generally not consider a complaint unless it was submitted within six years of the date the Complainant first became aware or should reasonably have become aware that they have suffered a loss.

 Reasonable awareness of loss for add-on insurance complaints